 Anigre tonewood (pronounced Ah-Nee-Grey, Ah-Nee-Gra, Anna-Gra, Anna-Grey, or Uh-Nee-Grey) is from a select few species of the Pouteria and Chrysophyllum genera (Sapotaceae family), though most typically from the species Pouteria altissima.
 The wood is native to tropical East and West Africa and primarily in Cameroon.

 Anigre has a nice light yellowish-brown colour, often tinted slightly pink.
 Its grain ranges from straight to interlocked, and figured patterns are commonly sought-after, including curly and mottled.
 This diffuse-porous wood has an even medium texture.

-Anigre is not listed in the CITES Appendices, nor is it on the IUCN Red List of Threatened Species, though this status may change since IUCN lists it a conservation-dependent.
+Anigre is not listed in the CITES Appendices, nor is it on the IUCN Red List of Threatened Species, though this status may change since the IUCN lists it as conservation-dependent.

 Anigre's silica content gives it a relatively high blunting effect on tools, given its density and hardness.
 It's not the easiest wood to work, but it finishes well.
 Care ought to be taken to avoid tear-out when working pieces with interlocked grain.

 As a tonewood, anigre offers a relatively warm tone with plenty of lower mids, smooth yet apparent high-end and excellent sustain.
 It's slightly brighter than mahogany, to which it is most often referenced.